daattali/beautiful-jekyll/simplify-your-homeschool-life-workshop.md

 * 3 pages of quick notes of the workshop with more resources to dive into
 * _Free bonus worksheet_: 10 Questions to Help You Simplify Your Homeschool Life

+##### What people are saying:

+> "Thanks this was amazing info for me.
+Love the idea of looping subjects and chores instead of a set daily schedule!
+Never would have thought of it like that.
+So many great tips." - Paige

+> "Wonderful session with information that can be applied to homeschooling and more.
+I’m excited by what I learned." - Nikki

+> "I loved your session.
+I took away lots of ways to simplify what we are currently doing with a family who easily gets overwhelmed.
+You are a blessing!" - Samantha

+> "I suddenly have the overwhelming urge to purge!
+Thank you for reminding us to keep things simple.
+I get so caught up in things sometimes, this reminder was necessary at this point in the year!" - Gabriella

 _I'm Kelly Briggs from Halifax, Nova Scotia, and have four children under ten.
 I’m an elementary teacher, turned homeschool mom eight years ago._

 _I help busy moms by sharing tips to simplify home life.
 I also offer a course for busy moms called_ [_Simplify your Home Life: a course for busy moms_](https://www.simplehomemom.com/course/)_.
 I've found that it’s become even more important to discover what matters most as our children have aged.
 And simplifying our life at home and homeschool life has helped so much with that._